 “Mother Me’ was picked up by Gemma media and an updated version was released on February 14th 2011 in the U.S.A.

 Zara and Ted Perlman got back together to record a new album “You, Me and Us” that feature’s ‘I’m Legit’ a song Zara wrote with another adopted person Darryl Macdaniels of DMC.
 The record, digitally released in 2011, has been a big hit within the adoption community.
 Songs from this album can be heard on Passions and Hollywood Heights.

 This album is a collection of thought provoking songs with an acoustic and raw feel.
 The album ‘You, Me and Us” is available now.

 “Beneath My Fathers’s Sky“, a one woman show that Zara wrote and performs in, is the winner of Best Direction at NYC United Solo festival in 2014 was also performed in LA, San Francisco, Connecticut, and in London in 2016 “upstairs at The Gate.”

-Zara regularly facilitates adoption /addiction workshops with adopted families and their teens.
+In the past, Zara has facilitated adoption /addiction workshops with adopted families and the mental health professionals.
 She engages the teens to create songs about their experience.

-Zara’s new book “Somebody’s Daughter”, published by John Blake/Bonnier Publishers, is coming out February 22nd in the UK and the USA release will be soon to follow.
+Zara’s new book “Somebody’s Daughter”, published by John Blake/Bonnier Publishers, was relased February 2018 in the UK and August 2018 in the USA.
 More information to come about this moving journey of discovery, recovery and adoption.